Designing virtual simulations for pharmacy education

 New addition: Other pop-outs provide additional context beyond the script.

-Iteration: To address this, we added lightbulb-style pop-outs throughout the scenarios to define terms, clarify concepts, and provide additional context beyond the script to helps learners stay oriented without disrupting the flow of the experience.
+Iteration: I added lightbulb-style pop-outs to define terms and provide additional context to helps learners stay oriented without disrupting the flow.

-Testing: In the next round of usability testing, participants appreciated the pop-outs as it gave them additional context and information.
+Testing: In the next round of usability testing, students appreciated the pop-outs as it gave them additional context for the scenario.

 “I really liked when there was a small light bulb pop-up that provided additional information.
-This information was actually something that I didn't know before, so it was really helpful.
 It also made the module more engaging by adding something different every once in a while.”

 Outcome